htsoft23/lxp-packet/README.md

 This is similar to reading holdings.
 The inverter should send these packets every 2 minutes anyway, but if you want them on demand, you can create a `ReadInput1` (or 2, or 3) and send it.

-Each packet type contains a bunch of data, the simplest way to get at these is to call `to_h` on the packet, which returns a Hash of data:
+The response packet contains a bunch of data, the simplest way to get at these is to call `to_h` on the packet, which returns a Hash of data:

 ```ruby
 pkt = LXP::Packet::ReadInput1.new